Cousins throws for 2 touchdowns as Vikings beat Bears 17-9

+CHICAGO (AP)The Minnesota Vikings have little margin for error and plenty of room to improve as they try to secure a playoff spot.

+Not that Kirk Cousins needed a reminder.
+Or, for that matter, coach Mike Zimmer.

-CHICAGO (AP) — Kirk Cousins threw two touchdown passes, and the Minnesota Vikings beat the struggling and short-handed Chicago Bears 17-9 on Monday night.
+Cousins threw two touchdown passes, and Minnesota beat the struggling and short-handed Chicago Bears 17-9 on Monday night.

 The Vikings (7-7), part of a tight pack of teams vying for one of the NFC’s seven playoff spots, were in line for their most lopsided win before Justin Fields threw a touchdown pass to Jesper Horsted on the game’s final play.

-The final play aside, Minnesota withstood several scoring threats by Chicago down the stretch coming off a tight win over Pittsburgh in which they nearly blew a 29-0 lead.
+That score aside, Minnesota withstood several scoring threats by Chicago down the stretch coming off a win over Pittsburgh in which the Vikings nearly blew a 29-0 lead.

+”I think we have work,” Cousins said. ”I think there is a lot to improve upon.
+We’re playing three really good opponents up ahead.
+We’re probably going to need everyone, so there is not a lot of room for error and we have to tighten the screws here and play our best football down the stretch.”

+The Vikings’ final three games are at home against the Los Angeles Rams and at NFC North champion Green Bay before they host Chicago in the finale.
+The result in this one was hardly a surprise given the state of the Bears (4-10).

 The health issues also hit the coaching staff, with all three coordinators testing positive for the coronavirus during the week.
 Defensive coordinator Sean Desai was cleared to return hours before kickoff.
-The Bears had no update on offensive coordinator Bill Lazor and special teams coordinator Chris Tabor.
+Offensive coordinator Bill Lazor was not cleared, so Nagy called plays.
+And special teams coordinator Chris Tabor was out.

 Dalvin Cook ran for 89 yards, after going for 205 against Pittsburgh in a sooner-than-expected return from a dislocated shoulder.

 D.J.
-Wonnum had three sacks and the Vikings recovered three fumbles on the way to their second straight win after back-to-back losses.
+Wonnum had a career-high three sacks and the Vikings recovered three fumbles on the way to their second straight win after back-to-back losses.

+”It’s not just playing better, it’s getting better,” Zimmer said. ”It’s getting better in the run defense, getting better in the pass coverage, it’s getting better in protection.
+It’s getting better in running the ball.
+It’s all those things.
+We’re trying to get better so we can get to that spot where we’ve got to get to.”

 Fields threw for 285 yards and ran for 35 in his second game back after missing two with broken ribs.
 The rookie completed 26 of 39 passes playing behind a line missing both starting tackles, with right tackle Larry Borom on the COVID list and left tackle Jason Peters out with an ankle injury.